This post is part of the series 'Password management'. Be sure to check out the rest of the blog posts of the series!

 .UseStartup<Startup>();

-For any other kind of application, you can use the client directly:
+For other types of applications, you can use the client libraries directly:

 #Docker secrets